 4. Take Ice Baths

-Taking a 10 to 15 minute dip in very cold water after an intense exercise session can also help to reduce muscle pain, strain, or soreness.
-Ice baths are said to decrease the amount of inflammation in your muscles, which helps to promote a speedy recovery (similar to how you’d use an ice pack after pulling a muscle).
+Ice baths are said to decrease inflammation in your muscles, which helps promote a speedy recovery.
+Taking a 10 to 15 minute dip in cold water after an intense exercise session can also help to reduce muscle pain, strain, or soreness.
+It’s similar to how you’d use an ice pack after pulling a muscle.

 Active Muscle Recovery for Resistance Training

-Active recovery means including low-intensity and low-resistance exercises that help blood flow to the muscles, helping them to recover better and faster.
-Some active muscle recovery exercises include yoga, pilates or swimming.
+Active recovery means including low-intensity and low-resistance exercises that help blood flow to the muscles, allowing them to recover faster.
+Some active muscle recovery exercises include yoga, pilates, or swimming laps.